I am often asked how to make a website on low/no budget…

 liveBooks

 They make a product specific to the photo industry so if that is you then it probably does a lot of what you would need it to do.
-But it’s not cheap.
-Starts at $800 and that version has a lot of limitations.
+But it’s not cheap: starts at $800 and that version has a lot of limitations.
+2012 update: seems they no longer charge any up front fee but hosting is $39/mo.

 bludomain